Maarc/ansiblOSX/README_POST_INSTALL.md

 * Open system preferences -> Spotlight
   * Restrict search results to "Applications" and "System Preferences"
-  * Untick "Allow Spotlight Suggestions in Look up"
+  * Untick "Help Apple Improve Search"
   * Under "Privacy" add all other local disks to prevent them to be indexed
-  * Keyboard Shortcuts -> remove both shortcuts
+  * system preferences -> Keyboard Shortcuts -> Keyboard Shortcuts -> Spotlight -> remove both shortcuts
+  x Untick "Allow Spotlight Suggestions in Look up"

 ## (2) Configure the application in the following order